tiagolr/dconsole/README.md

 ### Monitor<br />

-The console allows you to register fields and monitor them in real time.<br />
+The console allows you to register fields and monitor them in real time.
 For example, to monitor a display object x position:
 ```js
 DG.monitorField(player, "x", "playerX");
 ```

-Pressing **CTRL + TAB** brings up the monitor that shows the variable updated in real time <br />
+Pressing **CTRL + TAB** brings up the monitor that shows the variable updated in real time
 ![monitor](http://i1148.photobucket.com/albums/o562/ProG4mr/monitor_zps1cba1388.jpg "monitor")
 The screenshot shows monitor being used in Adam Atomic's Mode demo.